An official website of the United States government

 Portability of credited service.
 Participants are allowed to count the years of service with a previous employer when determining benefits from their current employer.

 Disability retirement is retirement resulting from a totally disabling injury or illness prior to eligibility for early or normal retirement.
-Plans providing disability retirement benefits may have a service requirement of 10 years or longer.
+Plans providing disability retirement benefits may have a service requirement, such as 10 years or longer.
 Benefits may be immediate or deferred.

 Defined contribution plans are retirement plans that specify the level of employer contributions and place those contributions into individual employee accounts.